 HGF also has a number of employees who are committee, board members or governors in different educational organisations.

 HGF works to support a range of charitable organisations within our communities across Europe.
 Initiatives include sponsorship of In2Science which supports young people form low income backgrounds through their programme.
-In addition to making donations to charities selected by our employees, we encourage active involvement through a range of fund raising activities for the firm's nominated charity of the year which launches in May 2021.
+In addition to making donations to charities selected by our employees, we encourage active involvement through a range of fund raising activities for the firm's nominated charity of the year which launched in May 2021.
 We empower our colleagues to connect with charities which mean something to them and offer 16 hours per annum to volunteer.
 We are delighted that a number of our employees are engaged as trustees and active members of local and national charities.

 “I am a STEM Ambassador, which means I am part of a network of scientists who are involved in all different outreach projects to encourage, support and inspire the next generation of scientists.
 For example, I held a virtual Q&A with Nottingham College at the end of 2020 to discuss paths into the profession.
 I am also a “scientist in residence” with the Lab_13 initiative, helping to plan and run sessions where primary school children can perform experiments and get a flavour for life as a real scientist.
 I am involved with Ada Lovelace Day celebrations organised with Boots and BioCity, where year 7-8 girls find out about opportunities in science careers and undertake science challenges.
 Last year I ran an inventor challenge asking the students to invent something to help their school.
 I also participated in a “Career Office Hours” event with BioCity in April 2021 for a Q&A session with life science undergraduates looking for support to enter the workplace”